Ashley Alexiss Takes It All Off In Sexiest Instagram Snap Yet

 “Stunning beauty and amazing curves!!!!!” another follower wrote enthusiastically, following up with three fire emoji.

-“The best “view” I have ever seen for years…” one other fan joked, adding a few peach emoji to get their message across.
+“The best ‘view’ I have ever seen for years…” one other fan joked, adding a few peach emoji to get their message across.

 A few hours following the first post from the Maldives, the model added a second photo, featuring her in a flattering swimsuit as she descended the steps of the dock into the warm, Mediterranean waters.
-Again with her back to the camera, the model’s followers get a focused view of her busty backside, covered with a high-waisted purple suit that leaves a tease of her booty on display.
+Again with her back to the camera, the model’s followers get a focused view of her busty backside covered with a high-waisted purple suit that leaves a tease of her booty on display.
 The bikini bottoms flatter her waist nicely, emphasizing her curves and hips.
 The black string of her bikini top can also be seen across her back as she runs a hand through her wavy, blonde tresses and looks off to the side.

 “The perfect escape,” Ashley writes in the caption.